gianlacasella/ScientificGraphingCalculator/README.md

 ## Getting started

-Be sure to check the Prerequisites section before you continue.
+**Be sure to check the Prerequisites section before you continue**.
 There are two ways to execute this program:

 1. **You can clone/download this repository** and open a command prompt / bash inside the downloaded folder.